KarlSchoch/missour.ai/README.md

       {% vite_asset 'src/reports.jsx' %} # Pulls in React Component
    {% endblock %}
    ```
-3. **Checkpoint:** Run the backend (`docker run ...` command in the Development section) and visit the new route - the navigation and base styling should render, even though the React area is empty.

 #### Step 2 - Register the UI route
 1. Add a path to `missourai_django/transcription/ui_urls.py`, e.g. `path('<some-name>/', views.<some-name>, name='<some-name>')`.